home-assistant-libs/python-matter-server/README.md

 This repository is for development only (so not for enduser support).
 For enabling Matter support within Home Assistant, please refer to the [Home Assistant documentation](https://www.home-assistant.io/integrations/matter/).

-NOTE: Both Matter and this implementation are in early (v1) state and probably features are missing or could be improved.
-See our [project board](https://github.com/orgs/home-assistant-libs/projects/1) for status updates and maybe something you'd like to help out with development and/or testing.
+NOTE: Both Matter and this implementation are in early (v1) state and features are probably missing or could be improved.
+See our [development notes](#development) how you can help out, with development and/or testing.

 ## Trying it out